Waipu.tv with a 33 percent discount on packages with Netflix or Dazn - Breaking Latest News

 - Waipu.tv Perfect Plus mit Netflix Standard: 16.41 euros instead of 24.49 euros per month for twelve months (save 8.08 euros every month)

 All subscriptions have a term of twelve months.
-After that, the regular price applies and the subscription can be canceled on a monthly basis.
+After that, the regular price applies.
+The subscription can be canceled monthly.

 That’s in the “Perfect Plus” subscription